gsx750ss-dev/lumina-30-overview/README.md

 [S05 EN](./slides/EN_S05_Positioning_Boundary.pdf) ｜ [S05 JP](./slides/JP_S05_Positioning_Boundary.pdf)

 ---
+<a id="g06-core-en"></a>
 ## G06: Procedural Validity Core (LUMINA-30 Core)

 **Definition**
 G06 defines the core procedural validity condition of LUMINA-30.
 It evaluates whether human refusal authority remained effective before any irreversible external impact occurred.

 **Primary Question**
 Was human refusal authority effective before irreversible impact?

 YES → Procedurally valid
 NO  → Procedurally invalid

 **Scope**
 - Incident review
 - Audit / compliance
 - Governance evaluation

 **Position**
 This is not a guideline.
 This is not a policy.
 This is a structural validity condition.

 **Notes**
 - AI output must not be used as the sole or primary rationale.
 - Closed-loop (AI-only) evaluation is procedurally invalid.
 - Absence of human refusal authority invalidates the process, regardless of outcome quality.

 ---
+<a id="g06-core-jp"></a>
 ## G06: 手続的有効性コア（LUMINA-30の中核）

 【定義】